jswu18/gvi-gaussian-process/README.md

 ```

 We can now train our tempered GP using the negative log likelihood as the empirical risk.
-We will use optax to optimise the tempered kernel parameters:
+We will use Optax to optimise the tempered kernel parameters:
 ```python
 tempered_empirical_risk = NegativeLogLikelihood(gp=tempered_gp)

 tempered_empirical_risk_loss = [
     tempered_empirical_risk.calculate_empirical_risk(